POSTPARTUM STRENGTH

 What about C-section recovery?

 Different timeline.
-Usually 8–12 weeks before we load.
+Usually 8 to 12 weeks before we load.
 Scar mobility, deep core re-engagement, and patience are bigger pieces of the program.

 Do you screen for diastasis recti?